iftikhar8/thesis/chapters/empirical/docs/empirical.md

 [OVM]
 Five of the reef fish families (Labridae, Mullidae, Scorpaenidae, Serranidae, and Synodontidae) exhibited patterns of ontogenetic vertical migration across the three depths (surface = 0 m, mid = 5-50 m, deep = 50-100 m), whereby significant differences were found between concentrations of ontogenetic stages at depth. (@fig:ovm).
 Scorpaenidae showed the strongest downward trends of ontogenetic vertical migration over the 100 m.
 Labridae and Synodontidae trended downwards from the surface waters to the mid-depth, and Serranidae trended downwards at the deep depth.
 Mullidae showed a slight upwards pattern of vertical migration, with postflexion preferring the surface waters.
 Scaridae and Pomacentridae were found to occur in equal numbers.

+[Within Depths]

+[0m]
+For three families (Scorpaenidae, Serranidae, and Synodontidae) the concentration of preflexion larvae at the surface significantly greater than the concentration of another ontogenetic stage (@fig:ovm).
+Scorpaenidae preflexion larvae was 6 times more abundant that postflexion larvae (p = 0.044), For Serranidae, the surface waters contained each stage was found to occur in different abundances, with preflexion being the highest at 8.5 times flexion larvae (p < 0.001) and 170 times postflexion larvae (p < 0.001).
+Synodontidae preflexion larvae at the surface occurred in greater numbers than the postflexion larvae (p = 0.018).
+Both Labridae and Mullidae larvae were found to occur in equal concentrations per stage in the surface, although there was large variation in concentration of postflexion Labridae larvae (@fig:ovm).

+[25m]
+At the 5-50 m depth, all stages of Labridae, Scorpaenidae and Synodontidae occurred in equal abundances.
+Mullidae preflexion larvae were 5.3 times more abundant than postflexion (p = 0.003).
+Similar pattern occurred at 25 m, with pre-flexion larvae occurring 6.2 times more than flexion (p < 0.001) and 52 times more than post-flexion (p < 0.001).

+[75m]
+Labridae preflexion larvae were in significantly lower numbers than both flexion (p < 0.001) and post-flexion (p < 0.001) at 75 m.
+Mullidae and Scorpaenidae both both had significant increases in the abundances of postflexion larvae then preflexion larvae; 7.6 times more for Mullidae (p = 0.003) and 5.8 times for Scorpaenidae (p = 0.030).
+Serranidae followed an different trend, with equal abundances of preflexion and flexion larvae, which were both more than 4 times greater in abundance that postflexion larvae (p = 0.021 and p = 0.034 respectively).
+Synodontidae occurred in equal abundances at the 75 m depth.

+Both Pomacentridae and Scaridae were found in similar proportions at each depth (@fig-ovm).
+Pomacentridae larvae were found in equal abundances of preflexion and flexion and postflexion combined.
+There was an effect of depth at 75 m, significantly reducing the overall abundance (p < 0.001; @tbl:pom).
+For Scaridae larvae, the concentration in the 25 m layer was 3.1 times greater than the surface (p = 0.004).
+The large variation of larvae concentrations at 75 m meant it was found to not be different to either 25 m or the surface, even though the mean was higher overall.
+At each depth, flexion and postflexion were found in higher abundance than preflexion.

 [Between Depths]

 [0-25]